mamokarz/getting-started/DCF_Demo.md

 ## Open up an instance of Azure CLI
 You can use the Azure Portal or an instance on Powershell/bash/other local environments

-Device Manager current support install code from 2 different sources.
+Device Manager currently supports installing code from 2 different sources.

 0. **In memory**: Is the code that was brought to the memory using external interfaces (like JTag).
 1. **From Blobs**: DM will download the code from Blobs using the provided URL.

 ## In Memory example

-Install an **In Memory** package assume that the binary is already in the MCU memory when the install command arrives.
+Installing an **In Memory** package assumes that the binary is already in the MCU memory when the install command arrives.
 The main goal of this installation is to debug package's code.
 If properly configured, all debug tools applicable to a code built in the OS can be equally applied to a package using the DCF in memory installation.

 The current example produces the key_vault.1, key_vault.2 and sprinkler.1 packages.
-The CMake will create the `.elf` and `.bin` for each package in ".\build\samples" directory.
+The CMake will create the `.elf` and `.bin` for each package in the ".\build\samples" directory.

 ```
   .\build\samples\key_vault.1\key_vault.1.elf